fecgov/fec-cms/README.md

 ##### Load our sample data into the local development database:
 For details see the section below: Restoring your local database from a backup

-### Set environmental variables
+### Set environment variables
-You will also need to set environmental variables:
+You will also need to set the environment variables:

 #### Set local environment variables
 Connection string for the local database as an